Software-Knife-and-Tool/dyad/README.md

 ------

+*Performance metrics are not yet implemented.*

-The distribution includes a test suite, which should be run after every interesting change and prior to any check in.
+The distribution includes a test suite, which should be run after every interesting change.
 The test suite consists of a several hundred individual tests separated into multiple sections, roughly separated by namespace.

-Performance metrics are not yet implemented.

 Failures in the *mu* tests are almost guaranteed to cause complete failure of subsequent tests.